spbdevel/votingSystem/README.md

 Application is configured to work with H2 inmemory database.
 So no configuration needed.
 Also configuarations for PostgresSQL and HSQL can be found in applicaiton.properties.

+To run application in Tomcat Embeded mode: mvn spring-boot:run

 On first run database is populated with following credentials:
     admin:12345  - role ADMIN
     user1:12345  - role USER